Vbrennon/Portfoli-Return-Calculator/README.md

 <img src="https://i.imgur.com/rIDMSXD.png" height="80%" width="80%" />

 <b>Step 3:</b>
-Finally, the stock will output yoru expected account value after n years.
-It will also display your expected yearly devidend income.
-This is not a particulary complex code, check the source code for a slightly mroe detailed explanation of the inner working of this program.
+Finally, the stock will output your expected account value after n years.
+It will also display your expected yearly dividend income.
+This is not a particularly complex program.
+Check the source code for a slightly more detailed explanation of the inner workings of this program.

 <img src="https://i.imgur.com/x9vGk3R.png" height="80%" width="80%" />